gccloudone/aurora/content/en/team/standard-operating-procedures/backup-disaster-recovery.en.md

 date: 2025-08-19
 draft: false
 ---

 # Disaster Recovery Testing Procedure

-The following document describes how Aurora administrators shall perform disaster recovery testing to verify if Velero backups are being restored correctly.
+This document outlines the steps Aurora administrators must follow to perform disaster recovery testing, ensuring that Velero backups are being restored correctly.

 ## Context

-The Aurora clusters use [Velero](https://velero.io/docs/v1.16/) to back up and restore the Kubernetes cluster resources and persistent volumes.
+Aurora clusters use [Velero](https://velero.io/docs/v1.16/) to back up and restore Kubernetes cluster resources and persistent volumes.
+This procedure is designed to verify the reliability of these backups.

 ## Setup